Need help with your Discussion

 Entities Taxation Case

-Assuming that Richardson Company is operated as a sole proprietorship, determine the Richardson’s final federal income tax liability (including any self-employment tax) (Note – the assumption that the pension contribution on Tony’s behalf is 10% of the $65,000 “reasonable salary” is somewhat unrealistic (normally, the amount would be based on the sole proprietorship income), but this assumption is made to make the four entity results roughly comparable).
+Assuming that Richardson Company is operated as a sole proprietorship, determine Richardson’s final federal income tax liability (including any self-employment tax) (Note – the assumption that the pension contribution on Tony’s behalf is 10% of the $65,000 “reasonable salary” is somewhat unrealistic (usually, the amount would be based on the sole proprietorship income).
+Still, this assumption is made to make the four entity results roughly comparable).

 Income Calculation = Revenue – Expenditure = 520000-485,430 = 34,570